Justus-Becker-Rabbenstein/fische-info-simple/README.md

 ## Description

-Next.js project
-Provides Webserver API
-So far ... :
+This Next.js project provides a webserver API with an array of objects.
+In the client side this API data is fetched and displayed (HTTP GET).
+In the POST page you can add new entries to this array.
+So far implemented:

 - HTTP GET in Home
 - HTTP POST in POST page